XCentium/SC-Plugin-Validation-CountryState/Plugin.Xcentium.Validation.DisableCountryStateZip/README.md

 1. Copy it to your Sitecore Commerce Engine Solution and add it as a project

-2. Add it as a dependency to your Sitecore Commerce Engine Project.Json file by adding the line below "Plugin.Xcentium.Validation.DisableCountryStateZip": "1.0.2301"
+2. Add it as a dependency to your Sitecore Commerce Engine Project

 3. You are ready to start using it.